 Lease Termination in Oklahoma

 Notice Requirements.
-Tenants in Oklahoma who rent on a periodic basis must provide the following amounts of written notice before their request to terminate their lease can be honored:
+Tenants in Oklahoma who pat on a periodic basis must give the following notice before terminating the lease.

 Rent Increases & Related Fees in Oklahoma